cicomsa/evaluation/README.md

 ## Front-End Folder Structure

-After creation, your 'client' directory should look like this:
+After creation, your 'client' directory should contain the following:

 ```
 ClassEvaluation/